CMLPlatform/UL_CML_LaTex/README.txt

 Installation on Windows
 -----------------------

-The TU Delft LaTeX template has been tested to work with the most recent version of MiKTeX at the time of this writing (2.9).
+The Leiden University CML LaTeX template has been tested to work with the most recent version of MiKTeX at the time of this writing (2.9).
 The following packages are required on top of a basic MiKTeX installation to make full use of the template: